Free Speech on the Hot Seat

 The crackdown today seems full on, in ways that I simply could never have imagined as an undergraduate naively reading Mill and wondering why anyone should have an issue with it.
 As it turns out, the very idea of free speech is as controversial today as it was during the War of the Roses.
 This is for a reason.
 The freedom to influence others is a freedom that no truly unpopular regime can ever tolerate.

-We now also have the admission of Facebook’s Mark Zuckerberg that his platform acquiesced to pressure from the Biden administration to censor on behalf of COVID controls.
-“I believe the government pressure was wrong,” he writes, “and I regret that we were not more outspoken about it.
+“I believe the government pressure was wrong,” he wrote, “and I regret that we were not more outspoken about it.
 I also think we made some choices that, with the benefit of hindsight and new information, we wouldn’t make today.”

 At least he admits it.
 Many others need to step up and do the same.

 We sit on tens of thousands of pages of court discovery that proves that these efforts are ongoing and quite effective.
 That said, there is still an ethos that favors free speech out there.
-We find voices in defense of it with Elon Musk and others who still believe that the right is fundamental.
+We find voices in defense of it with Musk and others who still believe that the right is fundamental.

-Above all else, the path out of this terrible trap must take recourse in the words of John Stuart Mill: “Every man who says frankly and fully what he thinks is so far doing a public service.
+Above all else, the path out of this terrible trap must take recourse in the words of Mill: “Every man who says frankly and fully what he thinks is so far doing a public service.
 We should be grateful to him for attacking most unsparingly our most cherished opinions.”

 These days, doing so can come with a heavy price, and that is tragic and intolerable.
-Still, it’s a great time to be grateful to John Stuart Mill for saying what might have seemed obvious to me when I was 21, for we live in fluid times when what was obvious to one generation is not so much to the next.
+Still, it’s a great time to be grateful to Mill for saying what might have seemed obvious to me when I was 21, for we live in fluid times when what was obvious to one generation is not so much to the next.
 We need his wisdom now more than ever.

 “The only freedom which deserves the name, is that of pursuing our own good in our own way, so long as we do not attempt to deprive others of theirs, or impede their efforts to obtain it.
 Each is the proper guardian of his own health, whether bodily, or mental and spiritual.
-Mankind are greater gainers by suffering each other to live as seems good to themselves, than by compelling each to live as seems good to the rest.” ~ John Stuart Mill
+Mankind are greater gainers by suffering each other to live as seems good to themselves, than by compelling each to live as seems good to the rest.”—John Stuart Mill

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.